By now, you must’ve heard about the Integrated Shield Plan (IP), which is also known as hospitalisation insurance or

 If you’ve applied for an IP plan with a “full” rider in the past (before 8 March 2018), it would’ve meant that you’re able to cover the full bill, including the deductible and co-insurance, thus eliminating out-of-pocket expenses.

-However, there were 2 implications, over-consumption and over-charging.
+However, because o that, there were two implications, over-consumption and over-charging.

 One was able to claim for anything and for the full amount, leading to more claims and bigger claim sizes.
 At the same time, hospitals may over-charge knowing that the patient is under a “full” rider.

 This led to a drastic increase in healthcare costs.
 Insurance companies had to pay out more and it became unsustainable.
 That’s why insurance companies made many revisions, usually upwards, to their premiums over the years.

 IF YOU REALISED BY NOW